• Skip to primary navigation

 Allow the roux to cook over low heat for 5- 7 minutes, but don’t let the roux get dark or burn.

-Heat the stock in a saucepan while the roux is cooking.
-Add the hot stock to the roux and mix well using a wire whisk.
+Heat the clam broth in a saucepan while the roux is cooking.
+Add the hot clam broth to the roux and mix well using a wire whisk.

-Now add the milk and if you’re feeling decadent, the heavy cream.
+Now add the whole milk and the heavy cream.
 Allow the soup to simmer over low heat for about an hour.

 Before serving the chowder, add in the chopped clams and simmer for 5 additional minutes to bring the soup back to temperature.
 Serve with crackers, oyster crackers or fresh crusty bread and enjoy!